ttrefoni/DPHPT/README.md

 sudo vim /etc/samba/smb.conf
 ```

 Add the following lines to the bottom of the file.
 Adjust the parameters to your specifications.
 If you set `guest ok` to “no” you will need to set or create SMB users in the following step.
-We suggest that you name this share `[hp_tune_share]`.
+We suggest that you name this share `[shared_hp_tune]`.

 ```bash
 [shared_hp_tune]